semperfitodd/azure_pub_sub_pattern/README.md

 ## Pattern Function
 To process incoming event traffic.
 Route that traffic that event data based on defined logic workflows.
-Make that event data available for other applications and services in a reliable, scalable fashion.
+Make that event data available for other applications and services in a multi-region, reliable, scalable fashion.

 ## Pattern Resources
+- Azure Traffic Manager
 - Azure Kubernetes Service
 - Azure Application Gateway
 - Azure Logic Apps